 CRYM (Crystallin Mu) is a Protein Coding gene.
-Diseases associated with CRYM include deafness, autosomal dominant 40 and dfna40 nonsyndromic hearing loss and deafness.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
-GO annotations related to this gene include protein homodimerization activity and NADP binding.
+Diseases associated with CRYM include Deafness, Autosomal Dominant 40 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and NADP binding.

 Specifically catalyzes the reduction of imine bonds in brain substrates that may include cystathionine ketimine (CysK) and lanthionine ketimine (LK).
 Binds thyroid hormone which is a strong reversible inhibitor.
 Presumably involved in the regulation of the free intracellular concentration of triiodothyronine and access to its nuclear receptors.